randy-rebucas/clinic-management/docs/CLOUDINARY_SETUP.md

 # Cloudinary Setup Guide

-This guide explains how to set up Cloudinary for file storage in the clinic management system.
+This guide explains how to set up Cloudinary for file storage in MyClinicSoft.

 ## Overview